galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    >
 >    {: .question}
 >
->    As it is tidious to inspect all these reports individually we will combine them with {% tool [MultiQC](toolshed.g2.bx.psu.edu/repos/iuc/multiqc/multiqc/1.11+galaxy0) %}.
+>    As it is tidious to inspect all these reports individually we will combine them with {% tool [MultiQC](toolshed.g2.bx.psu.edu/repos/iuc/multiqc/multiqc/1.11+galaxy1) %}.
 >
-> 4. {% tool [MultiQC](toolshed.g2.bx.psu.edu/repos/iuc/multiqc/multiqc/1.11+galaxy0) %} to aggregate the FastQC reports with the following parameters:
+> 4. {% tool [MultiQC](toolshed.g2.bx.psu.edu/repos/iuc/multiqc/multiqc/1.11+galaxy1) %} to aggregate the FastQC reports with the following parameters:
 >    - In *"Results"*:
->        - {% icon param-repeat %} *"Insert Results"*
+>        - *"Results"*
 >            - *"Which tool was used generate logs?"*: `FastQC`
 >                - In *"FastQC output"*:
 >                    - {% icon param-repeat %} *"Insert FastQC output"*